What is DYF’s tax ID number?

-Scholarship requests for our summer programs will be reviewed early March and every month going forward until there are no more scholarship funds.
-For weekend programs, we will review requests within two weeks from the date we receive the request.
+Scholarship requests for our summer programs will be reviewed starting in March and every month going forward until there are no more scholarship funds.
+For weekend programs, we will start review requests two months before the program date up until we have used up our scholarship support.
 We will be notifying families via air mail.

 How many scholarships may I be awarded in one year?

 One scholarship may be awarded per year per family.